addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 });
 ```

 If multiple views need to be nested at particular locations in a template, a hash of child views indexed by child view cids' should be created.
 In the template, use a custom HTML attribute named `data-view-cid` to create placeholder elements for each view to embed.
-Once the template has been rendered and it's output appeneded to the parent view's `$el`, each placeholder can be queried for and replaced with the child view's `el`.
+Once the template has been rendered and its output appended to the parent view's `$el`, each placeholder can be queried for and replaced with the child view's `el`.

 A sample implementation containing a single child view: